 Yes, this recipe is incredibly simple, but that doesn’t mean you should overlook it for special celebrations or entertaining situations.
 It’ll make a really great vegetarian Easter appetizer (Passover, too), graduation snack or like I suggested earlier, packaged individually in reusable containers served deck-side at swim meets or baseball games when the snack bar is filled with junk.

 How do you plan to enjoy this delicious (and easy) sweet tropical fruit dip?

 Tropical Fruit Dip Ingredients & Instructions

-1 tablespoon toasted coconut (we used Bob’s Red Mill Toasted Coconut; it’s a very fine chop, not quote flour consistency bur not toasted coconut you’d use on a cake)
+- 1 tablespoon toasted coconut (we used Bob’s Red Mill Toasted Coconut; it’s a very fine chop, not quote flour consistency but not the toasted coconut you’d use on a cake)

 - 1 teaspoon ground cinnamon